TrackerControl/xray-archiver-android-ios/README.md

 ## Software Components

-Note: If you want to keep services running, even after exiting your terminal session, you can detach processes by using tools, such as `nohup`:
+Note: If you want to keep services running on your server, even after exiting your terminal session, start tasks with `nohup` as follows:

 ```bash
 nohup node pipeline/archiver/explorer/explorer.js > explorer.log &